heavyblotto/memorativa/docs/1-vision/i-vision.md

 ### The ideal element, relationships, and analogy

 The mysteriousness of the ideal element --like consciousness-- remains a topic to be explored, as does the formation of percepts, concepts, ideas, and memories.
-Regardless of the metaphysical nature or knowability of the ideal element as a process or even itself as a concept, its use can be treated as a human capacity related to memory and imagination.
-Love, or the attraction between two objects, can be playfully used to describe the mysteriousness of the mechanism and calling forth of the "ideal element".
+Regardless of the metaphysical nature or knowability of the ideal element as a process or even itself as an idea or concept, its use can be treated as a human capacity related to memory and imagination.
+Love, or the attraction between two objects, can be playfully used to describe the mysteriousness of the mechanism and calling forth of the "ideal element", which is most closely represented in the idea (close here meaning in generative and relational proximity).

 Relationships between objects can arise because you can perceive (internally) something of the "ideal element" between them.
 This internal perception of a conceptual relationship is the key to all analogical thinking.
 Pattern recognition depends on a foundational perception of the "ideal element" between objects.